zuozhenggh/learning-library/analytics-library/adw-oac/lab1/lab1.md

 This will take you to the management console page.

 [You can learn more about compartments in this link](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).

 To create a new instance, click the blue **Create Autonomous Database** button.

 ![Create ADB](./images/lab100_2.png)

 Enter the required information and click the **Create Autonomous Database** button at the bottom of the form.
-For the purposes of this lab, use the information below:
+For the purposes of this workshop, use the information below:

 >**Compartment:** Verify that a compartment ( &lt;tenancy_name&gt; ) is selected.

 By default, any OCI tenancy has a default ***root*** compartment, named after the tenancy itself.
 The tenancy administrator (default root compartment administrator) is any user who is a member of the default Administrators group.
-For the lab purpose, you can use ***root***.
+For the workshop purpose, you can use ***root***.

 > **Display Name:** Enter the display name for your ADW Instance.
 For this demo purpose, I have called my database **ADW_OAC**.
 >